Assessing the Distance for Probing the Nuclear Equation of State with Supernova Gravitational Waves: Results

 \section{Results}

 As a first step, we run our classification algorithm on the entire dataset without adding noise.
-Fig. \ref{fig:18eos_confusion_matrix} shows the merged confusion matrix from 100 runs of the 18 EOS classification on the clean dataset.
+Fig.~\ref{fig:18eos_confusion_matrix} shows the averaged confusion matrix (in percentage) obtained from 100 runs of the 18 EOS classification on the clean dataset.
 The EOS numerical labels are decoded in Table~\ref{Table:EOS_GR_ML}, where the first column lists the numerical labels and the second column provides the corresponding EOS model names.
-The overall classification accuracy is $39.5\% \pm 2.6\%$.
+The overall classification accuracy is $39.8\% \pm 3.1\%$.
 This is consistent with the similar calculation in \cite{mitra24} using a convolutional neural network model.
+In the following, we analyze how these results vary with rotation, EOS family, and source distance.